-Cannabis is a great example of how the human mind can be conditioned to believe something, even when faced with contradicting evidence afterwards.
-Growing up, we are told “drugs” are bad, which is very true, however not all substances that have been labelled as “drugs” by the varying authoritative bodies are harmful.
+Cannabis stands as a great example of how the human mind can be conditioned to believe something with absolute certainty, even when faced with contradicting evidence afterwards.
+Growing up, we are told “drugs” are bad, and while this might be true, not all substances that have been labelled as “drugs” by the varying authoritative bodies are harmful.
 It’s possible that substances are labelled as a “drug” in order to protect corporate interests.
 One example is the automobile and energy industry; a car made from hemp is stronger than steel, and can be fuelled from hemp alone.
 Henry Ford demonstrated this many years ago.
 Hemp actually has over 50,000 uses!

 All sources highlighted throughout article.
 Click on the highlighted parts of the article to view them.